 The Markit CDX North America Investment Grade Index, a credit-default swaps benchmark that investors use to hedge against losses on corporate debt or to speculate on creditworthiness, declined 1.2 basis points to a mid-price of 120.7 basis points at 4:06 p.m. in New York, according to prices compiled by Bloomberg.
-Credit swaps tied to Morgan Stanley (MS) recorded the biggest weekly fall since March and the most among large U.S. banks.
+Credit swaps tied to Morgan Stanley (MS:US) recorded the biggest weekly fall since March and the most among large U.S. banks.

 Spain is poised to become the fourth of the 17 countries in the European common currency bloc to require emergency assistance as the region’s leaders battle to find measures to stem the sovereign-debt crisis.
 The bid may come as soon as tomorrow when finance ministers hold a conference call, according to a person familiar with the plans who declined to be identified because the matter is confidential.

 “As investors started getting concrete information that Spanish officials are meeting, we began to see reversals,” said Randy Woodbury, a portfolio manager and trader at Des Moines, Iowa-based Principal Global Investors, which oversees about $258 billion in assets.
 “We are in a vacuum until the Greek elections and markets will be pushed by headlines both positive and negative.”

 European Central Bank Vice President Vitor Constancio said today that a Spanish request is “awaited” and will be “exclusively directed at the recapitalization of banks.”

 Greece will hold elections on June 17 that may determine if the nation stays in the region’s common currency.